Thinking like Amazon: Navigate Annual Vendor Negotiations

 Navigating AVN with Amazon can be challenging, but understanding their tactics can help you stay ahead:

-- Come Prepared:
+- Come prepared:

 Before negotiations, gather data on your performance metrics, including Net PPM, PCOGS, and ProcOOS.
 Highlight your strengths, such as category growth or brand awareness.